 The Writers Guild of Canada has been the proud voice of Canadian screenwriters for over 25 years and celebrates excellence in Canadian screenwriting at our annual WGC Screenwriting Awards.
-The 2019 edition of the awards will be held on Monday April 29 at Koerner Hall in Toronto, with awards being presented in the following categories:
+The 2019 edition of the awards will be held on Monday April 29 at Koerner Hall in Toronto (tickets are on sale here), with awards being presented in the following categories:

 - Best New Series Script

 - Drama Series